woniland/ski_jump/instructions/2-Setup.md

 Don't put too many changes into a single branch, before asking to merge it to the main branch.
 Try to make one consistent change, adding one specific new feature into one branch.
-When you believe your feature is ready, create a Pull Request and ask for a review by the CEO (and the CEO should ask to one or both other groups).
+When you believe your feature is ready, create a Pull Request and ask for a review by the CEO (and the CEO should ask to one or both other groups for their Pull Requests).

 Before you start to develop Python code, make a new virtual environment, e.g. with `python -m venv env`.
 Next, you need to activate the new environment via `. env/bin/activate`.
 This new environment makes the development independent from the host system, gives full control over program versions and better reproducibility.
+Indeed, then next in line we can install the necessary third-party libraries using `pip install -r requirements.txt`